softfxc/softfxc.github.io/README.md

-The ONLY official site for Soft FXC. https://softfxc.github.io
+The ONLY official site for Software FXC. https://softfxc.github.io